ecpease/GettingStarted/README.md

 To open a new Jupyter Notebook:
 - Open terminal
+- Activate your conda environment with `conda activate environment` or `activate environment` if using Windows
 - Navigate to your desired location from which to view/create notebooks (see below if you haven't done this before)
 - type `jupyter notebook` and after a few seconds you'll see a notebook open in your web browser